CharlesDDNoble/PixelMovers/README.md

 # PixelMovers
-An interesting interactive animation that converts a src image into a dst image using the src image's sampled pixels, written in Processing.
+An interesting interactive animation that converts an image into another image using the first image's sampled pixels and a little bit of pixel sorting.
+Written in Processing.
 Inspired by the work of [Daniel Shiffman](https://shiffman.net/).

 ### Example